 Engage with the CIG in a meaningful way!

-The Canadian Improv Games (CIG) has returned to a position of relative stability following the COVID-19 pandemic and more and more regions are returning to in-person programming.
 The CIG hires contracted producers, trainers and liaisons in various cities across the country to support the in-person programming of each region.
 The responsibilities and contract payment may vary depending on the level of responsibility given in each region and the amount of support required.

-Regions where we are still looking for staff:
+Regions where we are looking for staff:

 In some regions the CIG needs support with the training program throughout the year.
 They will be responsible for: